-- A keepsake NYC-designed and made lab coat by our friends at fashion-tech company Thunderlily along with the badge associated with the week of camp they attend.
+- A keepsake lab coat badge associated with the week of camp they attend.
 Attend more weeks and earn more badges!

-Ages: Kindergarten to Grade 5.
-Children will be grouped by age and skill level.
+- Ages: Kindergarten to Grade 6.
+Children are grouped by age and skill level.

 In this exciting week we will investigate living organisms and their environments.
 In addition, we will look at and extract DNA from cells.
 We will examine and grow bacteria and discover properties that classify things as living or non-living.